PantelisAndrianakis/Breezy/documentation/stdlib/system.md

 - **`System.sleep(ms)` parks the breeze** (offloaded); duration is approximate OS granularity, and `ms <= 0` returns immediately.
 - **`System.rawMode(on)` / `System.mouseMode(on)` auto-restore** the terminal at exit and on Ctrl+C, are idempotent, and are no-ops on a non-terminal stdin.
 - **`System.pollKey()` / `System.pollMouse()` never block** - each returns its next event or `-1`; they share one input stream, so drain both each tick until both return `-1`.
+- **`System.affinity(mask)` pins the worker thread, not the breeze** - returns `false` on failure and is a no-op for an empty mask; pair with a dedicated worker for deterministic pinning.
 - **Cross-platform:** Windows launches via `cmd /c` (`CreateProcess`), Linux via `/bin/sh -c` (`fork`/`exec`).
 The same code runs on both.
 No output capture, stdin, or timeout yet.

 ---